smok-serwis/firanka/README.md

 ## Series

+Can be imported from _sai.series_.
+A generic abstract superclass for series - `Series` can be imported for checking if given object is a series.

 ### DiscreteSeries

 To use a _DiscreteSeries_ you must give it a set of data to work with.
 These